Database Schema

 Schema Overview

-haex-vault uses a dual-database architecture: a local encrypted SQLite database on each device, and a PostgreSQL database on the sync server.
+haex-vault uses a dual-database architecture: a local encrypted SQLite database on each device, and the haex-sync-server with its own database for cross-device replication.

 Local Database